Konado22/Data-Structures-and-Sort/README.md

 It has given me a better understanding of the importance of different data structures.
 In the past it may have been easier for me to store everything in arrays but it is nice to know why these seperate structure exist and how different problems might be better suited to different datastructures.

-<b>How has your work on this project evolved the way you write programs that are maintainable, readable, and adaptable?<b>
+<b>How has your work on this project evolved the way you write programs that are maintainable, readable, and adaptable?<b/>

 It has been very important for me to continue commenting constitently.
 It allows me to be able to go back to the code and understand it better/quicker.
 Also minimizing repetetive code is very important when improving computing efficiency.
 The more modular the code is the easier it is to adapt as the project changes.